 The non-profit Labo International Exchange Foundation was founded in 1972 and charged with the mission of making a variety of international experiences available to Labo members.
-Located in Tokyo, the Labo Foundation has organized exchange programs for over 40,000 young people since 1972.
-The Labo International Exchange Foundation, and all of Labo’s exchange programs have been approved by the Japanese Ministry of Foreign Affairs.
+Located in Tokyo, the Labo Foundation has organized exchange programs for over 50,000 young people since 1972.
+The Labo International Exchange Foundation, and all of Labo’s exchange programs have been sanctioned by the Cabinet Office of Japan.

 Labo families are enthusiastic about international experiences — both sending their children abroad and hosting foreign youth in Japan.
 They believe an international experience is an important factor in developing maturity and a broad world view, as well as improving life skills and language ability.